 Starting at Quarterback is Alphabet (NASDAQ: GOOGL): I could have chosen Apple here, but Google is fast, has great vision, and excels at finding things.
 These are all key elements to being a successful quarterback.
 The Android platform works with all different brands, just as a quarterback should be flexible and work with all different types of plays.
 We should all feel good about slotting in Google as the leader of our team!

-Starting at Wide Receiver is Costco (NASDAQ: COST): With your top wide receiver in fantasy football, you want a player that is as steady as they come.
+Starting at Wide Receiver is Costco (NASDAQ: COST): With your top wide receiver in fantasy football, you want a player as steady as they come.
 They should be reliable with a high floor and a chance for a higher ceiling.
 To me, Costco is one of the safest stocks on the market and even pays a nice dividend.
-You can take risks, or you can just take the steady riser that is the foundation of your portfolio, or fantasy team.
+You can take risks or take the steady riser that is the foundation of your portfolio or fantasy team.

 Starting at Tight End is Palantir (NYSE: PLTR): Why Palantir?
-Because like tight ends, a lot of people don’t actually know what they do.
-Okay, that was a joke, but Palantir is slowly starting to become a powerhouse stock that a lot of growth investors like for the future.
-Like tight ends, Palantir is not yet as prolific or valuable as say a running back or wide receiver.
+Because, like tight ends, a lot of people don’t know what they do.
+Okay, that was a joke, but Palantir is slowly starting to become a powerhouse stock that many growth investors like for the future.
+But, like tight ends, Palantir is not yet as prolific or valuable as a running back or wide receiver.

-Well that was fun!
+Well, that was fun!
 Are we happy with the BullishBears fantasy stock team?
-I think that these five stocks would make a solid foundation for any diversified portfolio.
-As with fantasy football, anything can happen on the markets, but this is about as well as a stock draft can go in my opinion!
+These five stocks would make a solid foundation for any diversified portfolio.
+As with fantasy football, anything can happen on the markets, but this is about how well a stock draft can go, in my opinion!

 NFL Stock Final Thoughts

-Can I buy stocck in the NFL?
-No. But there really isn’t another sports league like it in the world.
-You can argue that the English Premier League and other European soccer leagues are more of a global sport.
+Can I buy NFL stock?
+No. But there isn’t another sports league like it in the world.
+Of course, you can argue that the English Premier League and other European soccer leagues are more of a global sport.
 But when it comes to professional sports, there is just something about the big five North American sports leagues that dominate global headlines.